In most cases, no law prevents you from copying a key marked “do not duplicate,” although there are a few exceptions.

 - The Home Depot

 Looking for more options to copy keys?
-Check out our article about 20+ places to get keys made near you.
+Check out our list of places to get keys made near you.